viadee/bpmn.ai-patterns/README.md

 ![Anomaly Detection last](models/anomaly-detection-last.png "Anomaly Detection last")

-The AI does not make its own technical decision here, but it can stop technical decisions of others (people and systems) if they look "strange".
+The AI does not make its own decision here, but it can stop decisions of others (people and systems) if they look "strange".
 The introduction is therefore easier to argue but may offer fewer savings than optimizations.
 The keynote of anomaly detection is that an AI model learns what constitutes - or even violates - normality in a business process or its results.
 This can be based on obvious things like tariffs or costs, but it can also include more factors than would be manageable with manual testing.
 Optionally, aspects of the course of the process could also become part of the anomaly detection, for example to automatically escalate processes that are particularly long-running or (compared to the learned normality) circulated processes that are particularly frequent.

 :warning: Attention: Expect false alarms.
 This pattern assumes that normality has been established in your process.
-For some business processes this assumption can be wrong.
+For some business processes, this assumption can be wrong.

 * Very new processes with less than a few hundred process instances will not have produced enough data to allow the algorithm an adequate view of what _usually happens_.
 * If this amount of data is gathered, the algorithm can point out _unusual_ data points and bring them to attention.
 This will also regularly happen after software releases, whenever they influence the data flowing through your processes.
-E.g. if you change your pricing scheme in a softwae release the first prices generated will likely look _unusual_ to the algorithm, until it is retrained on the new data points and we gathered enough of them, to consider them a part of the new normality.
+E.g. if you change your pricing scheme in a software release the first prices generated will likely look _unusual_ to the algorithm, until it is retrained on the new data points and we gathered enough of them, to consider them a part of the new normality.

 ## Group 2: Intervenability